folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 ## Introduction

-Two pieces of software are involved here: Okapi (with its modules, including the sample module); and the proof-of-concept user interface.
-To exercise the sample module from the Okapi Console, it's necessary to install, build and run both pieces of software.
+Two sets of software are involved here: on the server side, Okapi with its modules, including the circulation module); and on the the client side, the Stripes-based Okapi Console.
+To exercise the circulation module from the Okapi Console, it's necessary to install, build and run both pieces of software.
 Then it is possible to run the UI in a browser.

-Alternatively it's possible to run an existing UI and Okapi in a CI installation on an AWS cluster by pointing a browser to [`http://redux-okapi-test-aws.indexdata.com/`](http://redux-okapi-test-aws.indexdata.com/) For that the steps to fetch and build Okapi and the UI can be skipped.
-See the Appendix for how module deployment is done in this context.
+(Alternatively it's possible to run an existing UI and Okapi in a CI installation on an AWS cluster by pointing a browser to [`http://redux-okapi-test-aws.indexdata.com/`](http://redux-okapi-test-aws.indexdata.com/) For that the steps to fetch and build Okapi and the UI can be skipped.
+See the Appendix for how module deployment is done in this context.)

 ## Fetch, build and run Okapi and its modules locally